Symmettry/PixelPlaceJS-new/README.md

 // pp.bots[index].setPlacementSpeed((previous) => previous > 30 ? previous / 2 : previous * 2);
 pp.bots[index].setPlacementSpeed(number | Function, supress?);

-// places a pixel at x,y with id col
+// places a pixel at x,y with color id col
-// if brush isn't set, it will default to 1
+// if brush isn't set, it will default to 1 (Brush used to place pixels)
-// if protect isn't set, it will default to false
+// if protect isn't set, it will default to false (Should it be protected?)
-// if force isn't set, it will default to false await pp.bots[index].placePixel((x, y, col, brush?, protect?, force?) | IPixel);
+// if force isn't set, it will default to false (Should it place over pixels of the same color?) await pp.bots[index].placePixel((x, y, col, brush?, protect?, force?) | IPixel);

 // draws the image at "path_to_image" at starting point x and y (This is not central, it is the top left of the final drawing)